-With no engine to power over the ridge that towered above us when we released the tow, I initially experienced some internal concern about the validity of the theory of unmotorized flight.
-Although the updraft is invisible, I soon found out it was there.
+With no engine to power over the ridge that towered above us when we released the tow, I initially experience some internal concern about the validity of the theory of unmotorized flight.
+Although the updraft is invisible, I soon learn it is there.

-The updraft gave Bird of Paradise more than enough lift to easily clear the ridge and climb to altitude.
+The updraft gave Bird of Paradise enough lift to easily clear the ridge and climb to altitude.

 It only took a couple of minutes to spiral up several thousand feet.
 The pilot then let me take over.
 I used the abundant lift from the gliders long wings to fly up and down the coast losing altitude only very gradually while maintaining 60 knots of indicated airspeed.
 When we wanted more altitude, the pilot instructed me to head back to the bluffs to hit the updraft again.
 In the one-hour flight, we repeated this pattern three times.

 As a pilot of powered aircraft, the glider seemed eerily quiet.
-There was no engine noise or vibration.
+There is no engine noise or vibration.
 Only a small amount of wind noise and occasional radio chatter broke the silence.
-It was easy to direct most of my attention on the magnificent views of Oahu and the vast Pacific.
+It was easy to concentrate on the magnificent views of Oahu and the vast Pacific.

 The single-engine Cessnas and Pipers I’ve flown all have yokes.
-The control stick in the glider seemed more like real flying.
+The glider’s control stick seemed more like real flying.
 It didn’t take long to get the hang of flying it.
 A stick was more natural than a yoke actually.
 I now claim to be a real “stick and rudder” pilot.